v1ct0r/Kommunicate-Web-SDK/rich-messages-code-sample/readme.md

 - [Cards](dialogflow-fulfillment/cards.js)

 ## Rich message using `action-on-google` library
-if you are working with Google assistant and using `action-on-google` library, You don't need to configure the rich messages  separately for Kommunicate.
-Kommunicate supports the rich messages from `action-on-google library`as well.
+if you are working with Google assistant and using `action-on-google` library, You don't need to configure the rich messages  separately for Snap.
+Snap supports the rich messages from `action-on-google library`as well.
 Make sure you have not set any default response(both text and custom payload).
-If it is set Kommunicate gives priority to the default responses and the response from `action on google` library will be ignored.
+If it is set Snap gives priority to the default responses and the response from `action on google` library will be ignored.
 [Here](https://github.com/actions-on-google/dialogflow-conversation-components-nodejs/blob/master/functions/index.js) is the code sample for setting rich messages response using `action-on-google` library.